CigarsSmoker/Clone/How-to-"allow-all"-in-uMatrix.md

 I see often users asking how to "allow all" in NoScript.
 So I will address the same question here but for uMatrix.

 There are four ways to "allow all" in uMatrix.
-I will present then in order of gentleness, from the less scary way of allowing all to the most scary way of allowing all.
+I will present them in order of gentleness, from the less scary way of allowing all to the most scary way of allowing all.

 ## Gentle "allow all"